 Consider a technology that builds on a set of features of existing, patented technologies held by other firms.
-As in Lerner and Tirole (2004), we assume that these features are covered by n patents symmetrical in importance and each owned by a different patentee.
+Following Lerner and Tirole (2004), we assume for simplicity that these features are covered by n patents symmetrical in importance and each owned by a different patentee.
 We refer to these as the 'constituent patents'.
 We assume that a licensee obtains a revenue of V if he uses all n constituent patents.
-Using only m < n patents, he obtains a revenue equal to $\frac{m}{n}\theta V$.
+Using only m < n patents, he obtains a revenue equal to $\frac{m}{n}\theta V$ .
 We interpret the parameter $\theta \in [0, n/m]$ as a measure of the complementarity among the n constituent patents.
-If these patents are perfect complements, $\theta = 0$; if they are perfect substitutes, $\theta = n/m$.
+If these patents are perfect complements, $\theta = 0$ ; if they are perfect substitutes, $\theta = n/m$ .
 The case $\theta = 1$ captures the setting in which the value of the technology is equally split among the n constituent patents.
 We interpret the number of required patents, n, as a measure of the degree of fragmentation of patent rights.

 As we show shortly, the case in which a potential user already has access to n-1 patents will play a crucial role in our analysis.
-When m = n-1, the value at stake in the n^{th} negotiation is the difference between the value earned using all n patents and the value obtained using only n-1 of them.
+When m = n-1, the value at stake in the $n^{th}$ negotiation is the difference between the value earned using all n patents and the value obtained using only n-1 of them.
 We call this this difference the 'negotiation value' and define it as

-$$z(n,\theta,V) \equiv V - V \frac{(n-1)}{n} \theta. \tag{1}$$ value of the n^{th} patent.
-An increase in the degree of fragmentation, n, for constant θ , reduces the negotiation value.
+$$z(n,\theta,V) \equiv V - V \frac{(n-1)}{n} \theta.$$ (1)

+Equation (1) allows us to study how the value at stake is affected by both the level of complementarity among patents and the degree of ownership fragmentation.
+Specifically, an increase in the degree of complementarity (lower $\theta$ ), for constant n, increases the negotiation value of the $n^{th}$ patent.
+An increase in the degree of fragmentation, n, for constant $\theta$ , reduces the negotiation value.
 These effects will play a central role in the predictions of the model.

-Equation (1) allows us to study how the value at stake is affected by both the level of complementarity among patents and the degree of ownership fragmentation.1 Specifically, an increase in the degree of complementarity (lower θ), for constant n, increases the negotiation

-1We can also do comparative statics on how the total value of the technology, V, affects the negotiation value.
+&lt;sup>1We can also do comparative statics on how the total value of the technology, V, affects the negotiation value.
 We do not focus on this aspect because we do not have a satisfactory measure of V in the data.

 The expression for the value at stake in equation (1) is similar in spirit to the marginal willingness to pay for a patent used by Lerner and Tirole (2004) in the context of patent pools.
-For simplicity, and to bring out the economic intuition more sharply, we impose linearity of $z(n, \theta, V)$ in V and θ .
-In the Appendix of the paper we show that all our results are valid for general functions $z(n, \theta, V)$ as long as they are decreasing in n and θ .
+For simplicity, and to bring out the economic intuition more sharply, we impose linearity of $z(n, \theta, V)$ in V and $\theta$ .
+In Appendix 1 we show that all our results hold in a more general framework as long as $z(n, \theta, V)$ is decreasing in n and $\theta$ .